turbot/flowpipe-docs/docs/reference/cli/trigger.md

 # flowpipe trigger

-Manage Flowpipe variables in the current mod and its direct dependents.
+Manage Flowpipe triggers in the current mod and its direct dependents.

 ## Usage